mango-exe/interview-assignment/README.md

 ### Frontend Tests

 * Navigate to the client directory: `cd client`.

+* Run `npx playwright install` to install the Playwright cli.
 * Run `npx playwright test` to run the frontend tests.

 ---